Using Pictures

 Struggling Alone

-I usually use A4 paper in a one to one setting and flip chart paper (or the electronic equivalent) in a group.
+I usually use A4 paper in a one-to-one setting and flip chart paper (or the electronic equivalent) in a group.
 In the latter case, I encourage shared working at all stages.